Codeception/codeception.github.com/extensions.markdown

 #### [MailCatcher](https://github.com/captbaritone/codeception-mailcatcher-module)

 This module will let you test emails that are sent during your Codeception acceptance tests.
 It depends upon you having MailCatcher installed on your development server.
-I have it installed as part of my development virtual machine.

 #### [Mockery](https://github.com/Codeception/MockeryModule)